jesec/ck3-modding-wiki/wiki_pages/Artifact_modding.md

 ### Creation Effect

 Artifacts are only created via an effect.
-The corresponding scripts are located in the "<mod_root>\common\scripted_effects\" folder.
+The corresponding scripts are located in the "&lt;mod_root&gt;\common\scripted_effects\" folder.
 The two files of the original game can be used as templates.
 These are "00_ep1_artifact_creation_effects.txt" & "01_exp1_historical_artifacts_creation_effect.txt".

 The actual build effect consists of at least two script blocks.